Susan25/Getting-and-Cleaning-Data/assignment.md

 3. a code book that describes the variables, the data, and any transformations or work that you performed to clean up the data called `codebook.md`.
 You should also include a `readme.md` in the repo with your scripts.
 This repo explains how all of the scripts work and how they are connected.

 ### The Assignment *
-One of the most exciting areas in all of data science right now is wearable computing - see for example this article .
+One of the most exciting areas in all of data science right now is wearable computing - see for example this [article](http://www.insideactivitytracking.com/data-science-activity-tracking-and-the-battle-for-the-worlds-top-sports-brand/).
 Companies like Fitbit, Nike, and Jawbone Up are racing to develop the most advanced algorithms to attract new users.
 The data linked to from the course website represent data collected from the accelerometers from the Samsung Galaxy S smartphone.
 A full description is available at the site where the data was obtained:

 [Human Activity Recognition Using Smartphones](http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones)